USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

     weight: 3
 draft: true
 ---
 Before continuing with this lesson, you should make sure that the `dataRetrieval` package is installed and loaded.
-It wouldn't hurt to reinstall (see `?install.packages`) so that you have the most up-to-date version.
+If you haven't recently updated, you could reinstall the package by running `install.packages('dataRetrieval')` or go to the "Update" button in the "Packages" tab in RStudio.

 ``` r
 # load the dataRetrival package